puppetlabs/puppet-docs/source/puppetdb/1/scaling_recommendations.markdown

 PuppetDB is limited by the amount of memory available to it, which is [set in the init script's config file][configure_heap].
 If it runs out of memory, it will start logging `OutOfMemoryError` exceptions and delaying command processing.
 Unlike many of the bottlenecks listed here, this one is fairly binary: PuppetDB either has enough memory to function under its load, or it doesn't.
 The exact amount needed will depend on the [DB backend](#database-backend), the number of nodes, the similarity of the nodes, the complexity of each node's catalog, and how often the nodes check in.

+### Initial Memory Recommendations

-Use one of the following rules of thumb to choose an initial heap size; afterwards, [watch the performance dashboard and adjust the heap if necessary][heap].
+Use one of the following rules of thumb to choose an initial heap size; afterwards, [watch the performance dashboard][dashboard] and [adjust the heap if necessary][heap].

 * If you are using PostgreSQL, allocate 128 MB of memory as a base, plus 1 MB for each Puppet node in your infrastructure.
 * If you are using the embedded database, allocate at least 1 GB of heap.